guptagroupstm/MacroQueue/docs_src/source/Tutorials/SystemChange.rst

 Changing Instruments
 ==================================================

-When lauching MacroQueue for the first time, you will be asked what STM software you will be using:
+When lauching MacroQueue for the first time, you will be asked what system you will be using:

 .. image:: ./Change1.png
     :width: 250